 BlondelCoatArmsGuernseyFiefFlad EagleCrossCrownBlondelSmallHammer Branden Normandy OldGuernseyFlag CoinGuernsey

-ANCIENT NORMAN FIEF DE BLONDEL
+ANCIENT NORMANDY FIEF DE BLONDEL

 " THE SEIGNEUR OF FIEF THOMAS BLONDEL ET FIEF DE L'EPERONS "Est. 1020AD